Ryan Greene (ice hockey)

-Ryan Greene (born October 21, 2003) is a Canadian professional ice hockey centre for the Chicago Blackhawks of the National Hockey League (NHL).
-Drafted by the Blackhawks with the 57th overall pick in the 2022 NHL entry draft, Greene played for the Boston University Terriers in Hockey East.
-He also previously played for the USHL side Green Bay Gamblers.
+Ryan Greene (born October 21, 2003) is a Canadian professional ice hockey player who is a centre for the Chicago Blackhawks of the National Hockey League (NHL).
+Drafted by the Blackhawks with the 57th overall pick in the 2022 NHL entry draft, Greene played collegiate hockey for the Boston University Terriers of Hockey East, and previously played for the Green Bay Gamblers of the USHL.

 Playing career

 Shortly following the 2025 Frozen Four, Greene signed a three-year entry-level contract with a $950,000 cap hit on April 13, 2025.
 He made his NHL debut the next day against the Montreal Canadiens.

 Greene made the Blackhawks' opening day roster for the 2025 season due to injuries across the team and subsequently scored his first NHL goal against the St. Louis Blues on Oct.
 15.